eddyerburgh/avoriaz/docs/api/mount/isVueComponent.md

 # .isVueComponent

-Check if wrapper is a Vue component.
-Returns a boolean.

-### Returns

-(`Boolean`): true if the wrapper is a Vue component.
+Property on wrapper.
+True if wrapper is a Vue component, false if not.

 ## Example